The Dirichlet heat kernel in inner uniform domains: local results, compact domains and non-symmetric forms: Introduction

+for all $(t,x,y)\in (0,T)\times U\times U$. \end{itemize} \end{theorem} To our knowledge, this theorem is new even when $M=\mathbb R^n$ and $L=\Delta$ is the Laplacian.
+Indeed, \cite{GyryaSC} does not treat bounded domains and, even in this special case, the above statement is more precise than the known intrinsic ultracontractivity results.
+Section \ref{sec-conv} gives more detailed results in a more general context and include complementary asymptotics when $t$ tends to infinity.
+In particular, Corollary \ref{cor-bounded1} gives a refined eigenfunction estimate.

-For concrete examples, the reader can think of a bounded polygonal domain $\Omega$ in $\mathbb R^n$ as in Figure \ref{fig1}.
+For very concrete examples, the reader can think of a bounded polygonal domain $\Omega$ in $\mathbb R^n$ as in Figure \ref{fig1}.
 In this context, we can consider the heat equation with Dirichlet boundary condition for the divergence form operator

 where $b_i,d_i,c$ are bounded measurable functions.
 Let $\phi$ be the positive eigenfunction associated with the lowest Dirichlet eigenvalue of $-L$ in $\Omega$.
-Let $\phi_0$ be the positive eigenfunction associated with the lowest Dirichlet eigenvalue of $-\sum \partial_i^2$ in $\Omega$.
-We show that $\phi \simeq \phi_0$ in $\Omega$.
-The function $\phi_0$ vanishes at different rates as $x$ tends non-tangentially to different boundary points.
+Let $\phi_{\mbox{ s}}$ be the positive eigenfunction associated with the lowest Dirichlet eigenvalue of $-\sum \partial_i^2$ in $\Omega$.
+We show that $\phi \simeq \phi_{\mbox{ s}}$ in $\Omega$.
+The function $\phi_{\mbox{ s}}$ vanishes at different rates as $x$ tends non-tangentially to different boundary points.
 The rate depends on the angle at the boundary point.
 For instance, $\phi$ will vanish linearly at smooth boundary points and will vanish quadratically when approaching the vertex of an interior right angle.
 The polygonal domain $\Omega$ may have a vertex with interior angle of $2\pi$ in which case the corresponding vertex is the tip of a slit.
 At such a vertex, $\phi$ vanishes as the square root of the distance to the boundary.
-The heat kernel estimates stated above capture this in a very precise way by reducing the estimates of the Dirichlet heat kernel to the understanding of the eigenfunction $\phi$ (hence $\phi_0$).
+The heat kernel estimates stated above capture this in a very precise way by reducing the estimates of the Dirichlet heat kernel to the understanding of the eigenfunction $\phi$ (equivalently, $\phi_{\mbox{ s}}$).
 The case of the Koch snowflake is another good example to keep in mind.

-An important special case of these results arises when the manifold $M$ has non-negative Ricci curvature (hence satisfies the parabolic Harnack inequality at all scales) and $L=\Delta$.
-In this case, the results described above hold true uniformly over the class of all inner uniform domains with a specified inner uniformity constant.
-For instance, we can conclude that
+An important special case of the results obtained in this paper arises when the manifold $M$ has non-negative Ricci curvature (hence satisfies the parabolic Harnack inequality at all scales) and $L=\Delta$.
+In this case, the results described above hold true uniformly over the class of all inner uniform domains with specified inner uniformity constants a stated in the following theorem.